 You can't go down a street in Britain these days without seeing a house or commercial premises with solar panels on the roof.
-They're not the best looking things and are only worthwhile if your roof faces south.
+They're not the right looking things and are only worthwhile if your roof faces south.
 But, they're popular for a reason and, commercially, if you compare business electricity charges

 between a company with solar panels and one without, you could see a marked difference.